barjimen/barjimen/README.md

 ## 💻 I’m currently working on:
-- 🧙‍♂️ **Philosophers** : This project aims to teach concurrent programming, focusing on multithreading and multiprocessing. <br>
 - 👾 **Cub3D** : This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way. <br>

 ## 🌱 Learning at